The Origin of Spin-Alignment of Dark Matter Subhalos: Results

 Figure \ref{fig:SAbasicmass} shows the relationship between $r/R_{\rm vir}$ and $\cos\theta$, subsampled by subhalo to host halo mass ratio, $M_{\rm sub}/M_{\rm host}$.
-The upper panels show the 2D histograms and the lower panels show the PDFs of the subsample.
-As indicated by the median values of $\cos\theta$ at each $r/R_{\rm vir}$ and the PDFs, the spin alignment between subhalos and host halos becomes more pronounced as the mass ratio increases.
+The upper panels show the 2D histograms and the lower panels show the excess probability density of the subsample.
+As indicated by the median values of $\cos\theta$ at each $r/R_{\rm vir}$ and the excess probability density, the spin alignment between subhalos and host halos becomes more pronounced as the mass ratio increases.

 The radial distribution of subhalos depends strongly on the mass ratio.
 As indicated by the color scale in the 2D histogram, subhalos with small mass ratios $10^{-3}\leq M_{\rm sub}/M_{\rm host}<10^{-2}$ are primarily located in the outskirts of the host halo.
 In contrast, those with large mass ratios $10^{-1}\leq M_{\rm sub}/M_{\rm host}<1$ are concentrated around $r/R_{\rm vir} \sim 0.4$ and $\cos\theta \sim 1$.
 This is because subhalos with higher mass ratios relative to their host halos experience stronger dynamical friction, causing them to sink toward the center on shorter timescales.
 Consequently, the alignment observed in the central regions in Figure \ref{fig:SAbasic} (without mass-ratio binning) is dominated by the contribution of high-mass-ratio subhalos.